 6. Book a Heineken Experience

 Attention beer-lovers!
 One of the top things to do in Amsterdam is taking a tour of the Heineken brewery.

 This world-famous beer originated in Amsterdam, so a tour of the brewery allows you to taste some beer and learn all about the history and brewing process of Heineken.

 If you’re on a strict budget or you don’t like beer, you can skip this.

-But if you’re a huge beer lover and want to book a Heineken Experience, you can so so here for 20 USD.
+But if you’re a huge beer lover and want to book a Heineken Experience, you can do so here for just 20 USD.

 7. Indulge in free samples at the Amsterdam Cheese Museum

 This is probably my favorite thing to do in Amsterdam, especially because it is free!

 The Amsterdam Cheese Museum has a huge display of colorful, crazy cheeses, each with a bowl of free samples.